LetMeHelpYouREALTY/terraskyeview.com/REGISTRATION-REQUIREMENTS.md

 ## ⚠️ THE #1 RULE FOR NEW CONSTRUCTION:

-**BUYERS MUST CONTACT DR. JANET DUFFY BEFORE VISITING TERRA AT SKYEVIEW**
+**BUYERS MUST CONTACT DR. JAN DUFFY BEFORE VISITING TERRA AT SKYEVIEW**

 ---